JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 }
 {{</highlight>}}

-Before event worrying about calling APIs or communicating with the server, I created a `MockTodoData` implementation you can [view here](https://github.com/JeremyLikness/BlazorOData/blob/master/BlazorOData.Client/Models/MockTodoData.cs).
+Before even worrying about calling APIs or communicating with the server, I created a `MockTodoData` implementation you can [view here](https://github.com/JeremyLikness/BlazorOData/blob/master/BlazorOData.Client/Models/MockTodoData.cs).
 It satisfies the interface using an in-memory list.
 Because Blazor has built-in dependency injection (DI), I can register the viewmodel and mock service like this in `Startup.cs`:

 {{<highlight CSharp>}}
 services.AddSingleton<ITodoDataAccess, MockTodoData>();
 services.AddSingleton<TodoViewModel>();
 {{</highlight>}}

-If I give the viewmodel a constructor that accepts `ITodoDataAccess` as a parameter, the Blazor DI service will pass in the service for me when it constructs the viewmodel.
+If I give the viewmodel a constructor that accepts `ITodoDataAccess` as a parameter, the Blazor DI service will pass in the right instance for me when it constructs the viewmodel.

 The full implementation of the viewmodel is available [here](https://github.com/JeremyLikness/BlazorOData/blob/master/BlazorOData.Client/Models/TodoViewModel.cs).
 A few highlights: